kyamagu/mexopencv/README.markdown

     $ make doc

-This will create html and latex files under `doc/`.
+This will create HTML and LaTeX files under `doc/`.

 ### Error: Invalid MEX file or Segmentation fault

-If matlab says 'Library not loaded' or any other error in the test, it's likely the compatibility issue between a system library and matlab's internal library.
+If MATLAB says 'Library not loaded' or any other error in the test, it's likely the compatibility issue between a system library and MATLAB's internal library.
 You might be able to fix this issue by preloading the library file.
-On linux, set the correct library path in `LD_PRELOAD` environmental variable.
-For example, if you see `GLIBCXX_3.4.15` error in mex, use the following to start matlab.
+On Linux, set the correct library path in `LD_PRELOAD` environmental variable.
+For example, if you see `GLIBCXX_3.4.15` error in mex, use the following to start MATLAB.

     $ LD_PRELOAD=/usr/lib/libstdc++.so.6 matlab